Workers’ Comp Doctor Says You’re Fine? Here’s What to Do (Legal Second Opinion Guide)

 Why Your Diagnosis Matters More Than You Think

 The type and accuracy of your diagnosis determine the benefits you are eligible to receive.
 Misdiagnosis or a lack of diagnosis can lead to denied benefits, reduced settlements, or unnecessary delays.
+For more on how impairment ratings affect your award, see permanent disability benefits.

 Key Legal Medical Terms: